Sun-Dried Tomato Tapenade with Garlic and Herbs

-This Sun-Dried Tomato Tapenade with Garlic and Herbs is the perfect appetizer.
-Serve with low-carb pita bread or veggie dippers for a low-carb option.
-And this tasty tapenade is vegan, low-carb, dairy-free, and South Beach Diet friendly.
+This Sun-Dried Tomato Tapenade with Garlic and Herbs is the perfect appetizer when you don’t want to fuss.
+Serve with low-carb pita bread or veggie dippers for a lower-carb option.
+Use Appetizers to find more recipes like this one.

 I’m having a series of dinners and parties to invite people to come and see my finished house, and this Sun-Dried Tomato Tapenade with Garlic and Herbs is something I made a big batch of to serve at the various parties.
 It seemed perfect to post today, since I used the food processor to make this, and if you’re a member of Costco, you can read in the September Issue of Costco Connection magazine about how much I love my food processor.

 Thanks to Nannette from Cooking in Color, who interviewed me for the piece.
 Of course, my overwhelming love for Costco is well-documented on the blog, but just for the record, Costco has never paid me or given me any free products for saying nice things about their store.

 This is a great thing to make when you have fresh basil in the garden, but if you plan ahead and freeze some basil or basil pistou, you could use either of those to make it in the winter, just adding them to the food processor with the other ingredients.
 If you have to buy basil, I think you could change the proportions a bit and use more parsley and less basil, since parsley is pretty inexpensive year round.
 (This could also be made using commercial basil pesto in place of the basil, but that version would not be dairy-free or vegan.)

 These photos are double the amount of the recipe, since I was making a lot for the parties.
 Start by chopping the basil and parsley in the food processor, using the steel blade.
 You can chop it really fine, or leave it a bit chunkier, depending on how you want the finished tapenade to look.